Sauna material: Canadian red cedar panelling

 Features of Canadian red cedar design:

 The average height of red cedar is 50m but it can even reach up to 75m.
-The diameter of its trunk can reach 2 metre or even more.
+The diameter of its trunk can reach 2 metres or even more.
 Its trunk is seemingly peaky and conical where branches start to ramify at the height of 30m.
 The bark is smooth and thin.
 The wood surfaces and the inner wood are separated from each other quite well, although the color difference between them is not significant.

 The wood surface is about 5 cm thick and light colored, sometimes white.
 The heartwood is usually uneven in color and varies from light brown to reddish brown shades.
 The tree itself has no resin canals and rays are not visible in cross section.
 The annual rings are wavy and clearly discernible.
 The wood grain is straight, it has a solid, rough material with medium hardness and good split.
 The fiber length is approx. 3.8 mm.
 The wood has cedar fragrance.
 Breakdrown of the brenches results in a pleasant odor, similar to bergamot pears.
 Red cedar is dried out easily.
 The wood dries up only marginally, stays durable and waterproof.